gilpark/RxStateMachine/ReadMe.md

 # Unity3D - RxStateMachine
 ![](Images/Cancelable.gif)

 RxSateMachine v2.0 is out!
-It is more simpler and easy to use! for old version look in to 'Old' folder.
+It is more simpler and easy to use! for old version look in to [Old](https://github.com/sendtogil/RxStateMachine/tree/master/Old) folder.

 State machine makes managing states easy, it is widely used in many games and apps.
 However, there are not many state machines that designed with front-end in mind.